benwilcock/systems-techdocs/tanzu-developer-portal-system/docs/why-choose-tdp.md

     Happy developers are productive developers.
 They also stay with you longer.
 VMware® Tanzu Developer Portal™ is designed help developers create, discover, and manage their applications wherever they may be in your organization's portfolio.

 !!! tip "**Reason \#2 – Bring Your Favorite Backstage Plugins** :heart:"
-    VMware® Tanzu Developer Portal™ allows you to use plugins from the Backstage community to customize you developer experience.
-There are many on offer.
-Take a look in the [Backstage Plugins](https://github.com/backstage/backstage/tree/master/plugins) directory for some great plugin tooling ideas including GitHub Actions, Jenkins, Stack Overflow, Pager Duty, New Relic and more.[^1]
+    VMware® Tanzu Developer Portal™ allows you to configure and use plugins from the Backstage community to customize your developer experience.
+There are many plugins to choose from.
+Take a look in the [Backstage Plugins](https://github.com/backstage/backstage/tree/master/plugins) marketplace for some great plugin ideas including GitHub Actions, Jenkins, Stack Overflow, Pager Duty, New Relic and more.[^1]

     [^1]: As a general principle, we aim to make any Backstage plugin compatible with Tanzu Developer Portal.
 But, support for every plugin cannot be guaranteed.
-Check the documentation for details.
+Check the portal documentation for your platform for details.

 !!! tip "**Reason \#3 – Accelerate Your Golden Path To Production** :rocket:"
     With VMware® Tanzu Developer Portal™ you'll notice much faster startup times for your new development projects thanks to [application accelerators](get-started.md).
 And with deeper information sharing and greater clarity around application ownership, you'll also notice reduced cycles times, faster troubleshooting, and quicker recovery from issues.